ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-02-time-tracking-systems-overview.md

 There is a rich CRM functionality, including customizable dashboard, unlimited billing rates, static budgeting, client based cloud storage, and Client portal.

 **Usability**
-Although the interface is rather “heavy”, there is an easy access to the user guides; fields are accompanied by the hints.
+Although the interface is rather "heavy", there is an easy access to the user guides; fields are accompanied by the hints.
 Time tracking can run on any type of a client.

 **Performance**
 No delays in performance were noticed.